mmcc007/code-buddy/README.md

 Code Buddy Assist transforms the way developers interact with AI, creating a personalized coding companion that understands the nuances of your project and can assist at every stage of development.

+## Benefits of LLM Independence

+Some LLM-based code assistants run into usage limits or restrictions, which can interrupt the development workflow.
+Since Code Buddy Assist is LLM-independent, it allows you to easily switch to another LLM when running into usage limits or when specific LLM features are needed.
+This flexibility ensures continuous and uninterrupted coding assistance, adapting to your evolving needs.

 ## Installation

 To install Code Buddy Assist, run the following command: